2017 China–India border standoff: Timeline

 On 3 July 2017, China Foreign Ministry Spokesperson Geng Shuang stated that former Indian prime minister Jawaharlal Nehru accepted the 1890 Britain–China treaty:On September 26 of the same year, when writing back to Premier Zhou Enlai, Prime Minister Nehru unequivocally stated "the boundary between Sikkim and Xi Zang, China was defined by the 1890 Convention.
 This boundary was demarcated in 1895.
-There is no dispute over the boundary between Sikkim and Xi Zang (Tibet), China".Indian media reported that Nehru's 26 September 1959 letter to Zhou, cited by China, was in fact a point-by-point refutation of the claims made by the Zhou on 8 September 1959.
-In the letter, which was accessed by Indian press albeit not published in its entirety, Nehru wrote:
+There is no dispute over the boundary between Sikkim and Xi Zang (Tibet), China".Indian media reported that Nehru's 26 September 1959 letter to Zhou, cited by China, was in fact a point-by-point refutation of the claims made by Zhou on 8 September 1959.
+In the letter, which was accessed by the Indian press albeit not published in its entirety, Nehru wrote:

 This Convention of 1890 also defined the boundary between Sikkim and Tibet; and the boundary was later, in 1895, demarcated.
 There is thus no dispute regarding the boundary of Sikkim with the Tibet region.

-China Foreign Ministry Spokesperson Geng Shuang replied to India media's question about disputed tri-junction with the following comment:The so-called tri-junction, as the name suggests, is a point.
+China's Foreign Ministry Spokesperson Geng Shuang replied to Indian media's question about the disputed tri-junction with the following comment:The so-called tri-junction, as the name suggests, is a point.
 It is not a line, much less an area.
 India misinterprets tri-junction point as an area, from ulterior motives.
-This time, the trespassing point of Indian army, is on the Sikkim-China border, which is 2000 metres away from the tri-junction point, Mount Gipmochi, by the 1890 Treaty.On 5 July 2017, the Chinese government said that it had for the past 24 months a basic consensus with Bhutan that Doklam belongs to China, and there was no dispute between the two countries.
+This time, the trespassing point of Indian army, is on the Sikkim-China border, which is 2000 metres away from the tri-junction point, Mount Gipmochi, by the 1890 Treaty.On 5 July 2017, the Chinese government said that it had, for the past 24 months, a basic consensus with Bhutan that Doklam belongs to China, and there was no dispute between the two countries.

 On 19 July 2017, China renewed its call for India to withdraw its troops from Doklam.

 On 24 July 2017, Chinese Foreign Minister Wang Yi told reporters that it is very clear who is right and who is wrong in the standoff in Doklam, and that even senior Indian officials have publicly said that Chinese troops have not intruded into Indian territory.
 "In other words, India admitted that it has entered Chinese territory.
 The solution to this issue is simple, which is that they behave themselves and withdraw," Wang said.